Himanshu2107/MultiPlayer-Chess/README.md

 After installing all of the dependencies of the project.

+1. Run `node server.js` from the src directory.
-Run `npm start` from the root directory.
+2. Run `npm start` from the root directory.

 This will start the server as well as the react frontend environment on your local machine.
 Go to `localhost:3000` to see the code in action.